scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/john-week-two-2022-power-rankings/index.md

 Matt rounds out the full-hair boys with a solid head of hair once again paired with a great beard.
 Nothing to complain about here.
 It was looking especially fresh in those wedding photos.

 TWIATH: #6.
-I'll give K-Man some recency credit and bump him up here to the 6th spot.
+I'll give K-Man some recency credit and bump him up here to the sixth spot.
 With the #1 WR in Diggs currently and the #3 TE in Waller, he has a lot of potential.
-He'll have to stay on this boomtrain, though, to make the playoffs.
+He'll have to stay on this boom train to make the playoffs.

 | Name                 | Team   | Depth |
 | -------------------- | ------ | ----- |